| Follow Naturenet on Twitter | |||||||

 1. Equivalent provisions for Northern

-Ireland are contained within the Conservation
+Ireland were contained within the Conservation

 (Natural Habitats, etc.) Regulations 1995.